 Two major poles dominate the world’s political ‘fighting ring’ today.
 They’re in a head-to-head clash.
 One has the upper position, what will be the outcome?

-In the right corner we have ecology, everything to do with the natural resources available on the face of Earth, including the air above, the land and crust we walk on and extract materials from and the water beneath, be it fresh or salt water.
+In the right corner we have conservation, everything to do with the natural resources available on the face of Earth, including the air above, the land and crust we walk on and extract materials from and the water beneath, be it fresh or salt water.

-In the left corner we have economy, everything to do with assigning ‘value’, generally monetary, to the above ecological factors.
+In the left corner we have economy, everything to do with assigning ‘value’, generally monetary, to the above conservation factors.
 Air, land and water and all they produce in any and all forms have a ‘price’ and are negotiable… whether we like it or not.
 Some would like to see ‘money’ disappear, but even in a bartering system, all these commodities take on a ‘value’ one in relation to the other.

 3. Our difficulties would be with the words ‘redirect’ and ‘governance’.